Montreal-Quakers/website/_pages/midweek.md

 {% endcomment %}
 ## In person
 ### When
-Wednesdays at 4:30 p.m, starting September 5th, 2024.
+Every other Wednesday at 4:30 p.m, starting January 14, 2026, so:

+* January 14
+* January 28
+* February 11
+* February 25
+* March 11
+* March 25
+* April 8
+* April 22 will be a last minute decision (see the [updates section](#updates))

+In general:
 * We follow the academic calendar (**Sept-Nov, Jan-March**).
-Outside these months, [check for updates](#updates) as there may be significant changes from April through August and also in December through early January.
+  * Outside these months, [check for updates](#updates) as there may be significant changes from April through early September and also in December through early January.

 ### Where
 {% comment %}If it's nice out, we'll meet outside in front of the Education building (see the [Google map](https://maps.app.goo.gl/neNkWMb1wUbfcgBz9){: rel="noopener" target="_blank"}).